 Suddenly, an alligator attacked the child.

 The boy’s father tried to grab him from the alligator but was unsuccessful.

 Unfortunately, the gator dragged the boy into the water.
 The next day,

 the child was found dead from drowning and injuries.

 There is no parental responsibility for a family from Nebraska who may

-have never seen a sign saying "No swimming" who thought their
+have never seen a sign saying "No swimming" and believed their

 child was wading into a man-made lake.
 Parachuting, parasailing, and swimming/scuba

 diving with sharks is not wading ankle deep into a lake at a resort.

 In spite of that, Florida courts hold that when a swimmer ignores “No